-If you or someone you know are struggling with your child’s transition from adolescence to adulthood, please contact a therapist that may assist you during this complicated time.
+If you or someone you know are struggling with your child’s transition from adolescence to adulthood, please contact a therapist for family therapy services in Fort Worth that may assist you during this complicated time.

 NOTE: you can freely redistribute this resource, electronically or in print, provided you leave the authors contact information below intact.